-After you install the Data Hub and Web Connector (if necessary), you need to configure the LoadRunner components to use them.
+After you install the Data Hub and Web Connector, you configure the LoadRunner components to use them.
 For details, see Data Hub and Web Connector setup in the LoadRunner Professional Help Center.

 • Data Hub installation .
 59 • Web Connector installation 63